lyrx/ethsigner/Readme.md

 This library will **dissolve** ebooks and make them accessable and tradable in slices, using a database: **Sell content, not ebooks.**

+## Concept + Roadmap

+- New ERC20 token contract for **GLIP** tokens.
+- **GLIP** tokens will be used to track reads.
+  -  Amount of **GLIP** tokens spent is tracked in a MongoDB
+  -  Amount of **GLIP** tokens available for an ETH address is tracked in token contract

+There can be muliple content providers.
+One **GLIP** token contract per provider.
+Each content provider will track used tokens individually.
+Available tokens will be tracked in the smart contract.

+## Roadmap

+- **Dissolve Dickens' novel** *"Great Expectations"*: Extract the epub and add it to MongoDB
+- Write a viewer for the book in the Next.js frontend
+- Place access restrictions on the frontend in such a way, that the book can only be accessed by registered users
+- Add reading tracker to MongoDB: Each read is tracked and an amount of GLIP tokens is calculated

+## Protocols

+### Kickoff  26.02.2024

+- Keep tags updated and mark partners you're interested in.
+Maintaining current tags and identifying potential partners can significantly enhance network engagement and opportunities.

 ## Case Study: A Novel by Charles Dickens.